rikenbit/ramdaq/docs/output.md

 * [MultiQC](#multiqc) - aggregate report, describing results of the whole pipeline
 * [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution

+All output files are saved at `results` directory.
+If you want to name it arbitrarily, you can change the directory name with the `--outdir [dirname]` option.

 ## FastQC

 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your reads.
 It provides information about the quality score distribution across your reads, the per base sequence content (%T/A/G/C).
 You get information about adapter contamination and other overrepresented sequences.